snjoer/DoubanBookHelper/README.md

 realting the key word given, and output a txt file which has a sorted list of books based on mark in website book.douban.com.

-The other one however, fetches data from 10 * 3 pages, which means 450 books.
+The other  version, fetches data from 10 * 3 pages, which means 450 books.
-I think it's enough for us to choose a good book.
-But it's possible to search more books.

-So if you need more data to help you make a decision.
-Tell me.
+For more information or help, send an email to me.
 ----

 ### Contact